-For the three months ended March 31, 2023, revenue in the Concessions segment of \$17 million was \$3 million higher than the same period in 2022 primarily due to an increase in commercial flight operations at the Bermuda International Airport.
+For the three months ended June 30, 2023, revenue in the Concessions segment of \$27 million was \$8 million higher compared to the same period in 2022, while for the six months ended June 30, 2023, revenue of \$44 million was \$11 million higher when compared to the same period in 2022.
+Higher revenue for both periods was primarily due to an increase in commercial flight operations at the Bermuda International Airport.

-Operating profit in the Concessions segment of \$2.4 million for the three months ended March 31, 2023 improved by \$0.9 million compared to an operating profit of \$1.5 million in the first three months of 2022, primarily from an increase in management and development fees as well as an improvement in operating results from the Bermuda International Airport.
+Operating profit in the Concessions segment for the three months and six months ended June 30, 2023 improved by \$9.2 million and \$10.1 million, respectively.
+Higher operating profit in both periods was largely a result of an improvement in operating results at the Bermuda International Airport and from an increase in management and development fees.

-Except for "O&M" activities under contract for the next five years and that can be readily quantified, Aecon does not include in its reported backlog expected revenue from concession agreements.
+Except for O&M activities under contract for the next five years and that can be readily quantified, Aecon does not include in its reported backlog expected revenue from concession agreements.
 As such, while Aecon expects future revenue from its concession assets, no concession backlog, other than from such O&M activities for the next five years, is reported.